tiskw/random-fourier-features/examples/svc_for_mnist_batch/README.md

-Random Fourier Features RFF Batch SVC for MNIST
+# Bacthed Support Vector Classifier using Random Fourier Features for MNIST
-====

-This python script provides an example of RFF SVC with batch learning on MNIST dataset.
+This python script provides an example of RFF SVC with batch learning on the MNIST dataset.
 Our module for Random Fourier Features (PyRFFF.py) needs scikit-learn as a backend of SVM solver therefore you need to install scikit-learn.

 However, you do not need to pay much attention to this example because